-- Open the stop valve in the gas cylinder casing - Open the valve before the stove - Open a stove valve and lighten the gas - Keep the valve open until the glow timer allows further burning.
+Open the stop valve in the gas cylinder casing

+Open the valve before the stove

+Open a stove valve and lighten the gas

+Keep the valve open until the glow timer allows further burning.

-- When switching off use the following sequence: First close valve in the bottle case and then the valve in the pantry.
+For finishing follow the same (above mentioned) sequence from the valve in the gas cylinder casing to the stove valve to allow all gas in the piping to escape and burn.